eth-applied-research-group/blog/content/post/nye-proof-specs.md

 {{< figure src="/img/nye-proof-specs/highlighted-specs.jpg" >}}

-How could we better nudge implementation do what it says on the tin?
+Could we better nudge implementation do what it says on the tin?

 More unit tests?
 Yes.

 No deployments on New Year's Eve?
 A necessary sacrifice, sure.

 But the _why_ is rather hidden in plain sight.
-Throughout a specification, we bury its structural integrity —its _invariants_—in normative prose.
+Throughout a specification, we bury its structural integrity —its _invariants_—in easy to miss normative prose.

 What if we didn't?